 Alpha-Lipoic Acid: The Mitochondrial Co-Factor That Gates Glucose-to-ATP Conversion

 The hippocampus uses glucose almost exclusively as its energy substrate — unlike skeletal muscle and the heart, which can efficiently oxidise fatty acids.
 This glucose dependency means that pyruvate dehydrogenase (PDH) — the enzyme at the metabolic gateway between glycolysis and the citric acid cycle — is the critical rate-limiting step in neural ATP production.
 PDH requires alpha-lipoic acid (ALA) as a direct enzymatic co-factor: without adequate ALA, PDH activity is rate-limited, acetyl-CoA entry into the citric acid cycle is reduced, and the citric acid cycle-generated NADH that drives the electron transport chain's ATP synthesis is produced at a lower rate.
-In the student context, this ALA-PDH relationship is directly relevant to sustained study session cognitive endurance: the capacity to maintain focused mental work for 3 to 4 hours without the onset of cognitive fatigue reflects in part the PDH efficiency that determines how rapidly and completely hippocampal neurons convert the steady glucose supply into the ATP required for LTP induction and maintenance.
+In the student context, this ALA-PDH relationship is directly relevant to sustained study session general cognitive endurance: the capacity to maintain focused mental work for 3 to 4 hours without the onset of cognitive fatigue reflects in part the PDH efficiency that determines how rapidly and completely hippocampal neurons convert the steady glucose supply into the ATP required for LTP induction and maintenance.
 ALA also serves as the universal mitochondrial antioxidant that protects the enzyme complexes where this ATP production occurs — regenerating glutathione, Vitamin C, and Vitamin E from their oxidised forms within the mitochondrial and cytosolic environments, as reviewed by Packer 1995 in Free Radical Biology and Medicine.
 MagLipo Core (AUST L 520793) provides ALA at 150mg alongside magnesium amino acid chelate — addressing both the PDH co-factor requirement and the NMDA receptor magnesium regulation that LTP induction requires.

 Magnesium: The NMDA Gatekeeper That Determines LTP Threshold